chesahkalu/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 #### Specifics : :eight_pointed_black_star:
 The web infrastructure design is further leveled up with addition of other elements:

-- `Server 3` : The addition of another server improves the reliability of the infras-structure since more traffic can be handled and there is more redundancy in case of device failure.
+- `Server 3` : The addition of another server improves the reliability of the infrastructure since more traffic can be handled and there is more redundancy in case of device failure.

 - `Load Balancer 2` :  Another load balancer is added and configured as a cluster.
 This eleminates SPOF on the load balancer functionality, enabling high availability in the case one fails.